Theer unites Polygone team, earns MSM

 |0

-This work, Theer unites Polygone team, earns MSM [Image 2 of 2], by A1C Edgar Grimaldo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Theer unites Polygone team, earns MSM, by A1C Edgar Grimaldo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT